-The Inter-College Program welcomes students who have completed at least 30 college credits, which will count toward your 120 credit total.
+The Health and Wellbeing Sciences degree welcomes students who have completed at least 30 college credits, which will count toward your 120 credit total.
 You can apply if you don’t have 30 credits completed yet, but you should first talk to advisor Jeff Olsen Krengel.

-- Make an appointment with Enrollment Advisor Jeff Olsen Krengel to discuss your goals and interests.
+- Make an appointment with advisor Jeff Olsen Krengel to discuss your goals and interests.

 - Work with Jeff to apply for admission.